 - Focus on cardio exercise to improve stamina and lung capacity.

-- Practice short hiking by carrying a backpack to help the shoulders and back get used to the load.
+- Practice short hiking by carrying a backpack to help the shoulders and back to get used to the load.

 - Improve core strength by trying planks and yoga, as they help balance and stability on rough trails.